 Please ensure you read and understand the following before completing the grant application.

 GCHC PhD Studentship of three year’s duration for an early career graduate in any field to undertake a supervised research project on a childhood-related condition.
+Applications in the field of rare or low prevalence conditions are particularly welcome.
 Part-time PhDs are eligible subject to specific conditions.
 Maximum value £70,000.
 One award per year.

 Keep the page order as you find it